amitesh-singh/amiduino/3dprinting/orcaslicer/filament_tests.md

 ### tolerance test

-- 0.2 seems to be fine; 0.25 will be sweet spot
+- 0.2 seems to be fine; 0.25 gap will be sweet spot
 - 0.3 seems to be loose
 - 0.4 mm is ultra loose